 Students will learn to design and implement computer programs that solve problems relevant to today’s society, including art, media, and engineering.
 AP Computer Science A teaches object-oriented programming using the Java language and is meant to be the equivalent of a first semester, college-level course in computer science.
 It will emphasize problem solving and algorithm development, and use hands-on experiences and examples so that students can apply programming tools and solve complex problems.

 This course will prepare students for the end-of-course AP Exam.

 The AP Computer Science A course teaches fundamental programming topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and ethical and social implications of computing.

 Focus on the basic building blocks of computer science and programming tools.
-Topics include control structures, primitive and class data types such as arrays, ArrayList and Strings, methods, and recursions.
+Topics include primitive and class data types, such as Strings and methods, control structures, and class design.

-Learn how to manipulate data to create more sophisticated programs, with topics including class design, algorithm development and user-defined data types.
+Learn how to manipulate data to create more sophisticated programs, with topics including class data types, such as arrays, ArrayList, and recursion, algorithm development and user-defined data types.

 What's included?
 Get everything you need to ensure students succeed in AP Computer Science.